-In 1992, Phillip R. Shawe and Elizabeth Elting, business school classmates, founded the corporation that is now Transperfect Global, Inc., a worldwide language translation, website localization and litigation support services business (together with its subsidiaries, the “Company”).
+In 1992, Philip R. Shawe and Elizabeth Elting, business school classmates, founded the corporation that is now Transperfect Global, Inc., a worldwide language translation, website localization and litigation support services business (together with its subsidiaries, the “Company”).
 Shawe (49 shares) and Elting (50 shares), Co-CEOs, have successfully managed the Company’s businesses to profitable growth every year for over two decades.
-Shawe, Elting and Shawe’s mother, Shirley Shawe (1 share), are the Company’s only stockholders.
+Shawe, Elting and Shawe’s mother, Shirley Shawe (1% shareholder), are the Company’s only stockholders.
 In 2014, the Company’s revenue exceeded a record $470 million, and its net income was $49.8 million.

 In 2012, the Shawe-Elting relationship deteriorated quickly, and then devolved into what was described as “mutual hostaging,” as a management model.
 It is alleged that Elting would obstruct Shawe’s business initiatives until he approved her business initiatives, which he was said to be likewise obstructing.

 Although the company continued to grow revenues and profits, the CEOs’ discord precluded the election of a third director and inevitably led to the parties seeking a judicial remedy.
 Elting brought the case to the New York State Supreme Court, where it was dismissed.

 Relevant here is Elting’s successful petition to the Court of Chancery of the State of Delaware for an order under Section 226 of the Delaware General Corporation Law (DGCL) appointing a custodian to become involved in managerial decision-making and to conduct an auction to sell the Company.